-Bill payables amounting to RMB2,200,000 (2021: RMB4,870,000) is secured by a pledge of a subsidiary's property and corporate guarantees of two subsidiaries in the Group.
-Bill payable amounting to RMB400,000 (2021: RMB330,000) is secured by corporate guarantee of the Company.
-The remaining amount of RMB988,000 as at 31 December 2021 was secured by corporate guarantee from the Company and pledge of certain trade receivables of the Group.
+As at 31 December 2022, bill payables amounting to RMB2,200,000 was secured by a pledge of a subsidiary's property and corporate guarantees of two subsidiaries in the Group.
+The remaining amount of RMB400,000 was secured by corporate guarantee of the Company.